r1cc4r2o/point-e/notebooks/dataset/README.md

 ```

 #### Future Developments
-As possible future developments, we could:
+As possible future developments:
-- extend the dataset with more than one object for each category
+- extend the dataset with the textures with more than 25 objects for each category
 - extend the dataset with the objects in shapenet psr
-- consider rendering the multiple views images of the objects with random camera pose angle
+- run ours [script](https://github.com/r1cc4r2o/point-e/blob/main/notebooks/1_renderTheViews_withTextures.ipynb) to generate views 512xx512 or 1024x1024 instead 256x256
+- create more than 6 random views of the object changing the parameter 'num_views' in ours [script](https://github.com/r1cc4r2o/point-e/blob/main/notebooks/1_renderTheViews_withTextures.ipynb)

 #### Authors
 + diego calanzone [@diegocalanzone](https://it.linkedin.com/in/diegocalanzone)